(Updated 15th November 2020)

 Here’s for the real local experience: jump on a ‘guagua’ (pronounced ‘wahwah’).
 This is a bus with a set route and usually has a lot of passengers and a chicken or two!
 They stop often, and can be confusing, but any friendly Cuban will help you navigate the system.
 It’s well worth the hassle – a guagua from Havana to Viñales, for example, costs just 2CUC!

-Whilst we don’t want to leak all the secrets of Cuba just yet, in fear of outing all the secret gems, we will urge you to jump on a guagua bus and see where you end up!
-Cuba is remarkably safe, and you will find hospitality in all areas of the island, so find your inner adventurer and see where the wind takes you!
+Whilst we don’t want to leak all our hidden secrets of Cuba just yet, in fear of outing all the special gems, we will urge you to jump on a guagua bus and see where you end up!
+Cuba is remarkably safe, and you will find hospitality in all areas of the island, so find your inner adventurer, travel Cuba like a local, and see where the wind takes you!

 We will soon be putting together a blog of some hidden spots in Viñales and Piñar del Rio, so keep your eyes peeled for our next blog post.